kelvinlegacy/mission23_wiki/The-CIA-Massacre-of-Mount-Calvary-Baptist-Church.md

 ## Location

-Mount Calvary Baptist Church is located at 4742 Todds Road in Lexington, KY.
+Mount Calvary Baptist Church is located at 4742 Todds Rd. in Lexington, KY.
 The church is in a remote area of Lexington with very low traffic and very few, if any, routine police patrols.

 The city of Lexington spans every square inch of Fayette county.
 The location of Mount Calvary Baptist Church almost makes it ideal for such a massacre.
 The church’s address conveys city, however, if Fayette county were any other county, the church would be in a rural suburb called Pricetown.
 (See [Google Maps](https://maps.app.goo.gl/nZgjiHDMm8bGsM2e7?g_st=ic))